-The current situation in astrophysics allows to use large archival astrophysical data from infrared, optical and very high energetic radiations.
-This new situation allows to study a single source in a multi-wavelength context, and permits to obtain more information on the physical mechanisms behind the observed radiation.
+The current situation in astrophysics allows to use large archival astrophysical data from infrared, optical and very high energetic energies.
+This new possibility allows to study a single source in a multi-wavelength context, and permits to obtain more information about the physical mechanisms behind the observed radiation.
 But, following the Galileian principle, before the phase of "theoretical inference", the interpretation of data comes first, as well as the phase of data reduction and analysis.
 The advent of new and more powerful calculators and programming languages have largely improved the first step of the data reduction, allowing semi-automatization procedures for data acquiring and storing.
 But behind each of these procedures, as well as techniques for their interpretation, there is a human mind.

 Recently we have started and developed a program involving the use of already existing software packages for space data reduction, as Swift, Fermi, XMM and HST, and on-ground facilities as optical telescopes at ESO and Canary Island.
-New collaborations started, about the study of optical transients, as well for the analysis in real-time of high-energy sources as GRBs.
+New collaborations started, about the study of optical transients, as well for the analysis in real-time of high-energy sources as GRBs, and their connection with cosmology, at low and high redshifts.
 In the following, we will provide a more detailed description of the on-going activity for each treated argument.